 - Preschools.
 No, it’s not a daycare.
 Preschools are generally private and contrary to basic daycare, preschools provide a formal learning environment for children.
 Some countries, such as the UK, provide limited free preschool services.

 - Kindergartens.
 Kindergartens are usually part of the state system, with children entering at age five or six.

 - Teaching assistant.
 Some teachers decide to start as an assistant.
 It provides them with the necessary experience without having the full responsibility of a teacher.

 - Private daycare.
 Some daycare centers add a hefty educational component, almost like a preschool (but not quite!).

 What’s It Like to Work with Kids?

-We’ve touched upon this a little in the previous section, but we really think it’s worth a deep dive.
-Working with kids is something that’s different to anything else.
+We’ve touched upon this a little in the previous section, but we think it’s worth a deep dive.
+Working with kids is different from anything else.
 And young children require even more special care.

 Remember, you’ll be one of the first to interact with a young child.
-It’s possible that they’ve had very little contact with people outside their own family.
+They may have had very little contact with people outside their own families.
 You’ll have to be comfortable with the weight of this responsibility.
 For some, it can be a little too much.
 But if you’re keen to be an early guide for young children, the rewards are numerous.